voltrb/docs/en/docs/attribute_bindings.md

 ```

 When the selected option of the select above changes, ```_rating``` is changed to match.
 When ```_rating``` is changed, the selected value is changed to the first option with a matching value.
 If no matching values are found, the select box is unselected.

+## Current Limitations

+Currently, bindings can only be inside of the attribute, the plan is to allow them to be within the tag, but outside of the attribute also.